 Virginia Commonwealth University

-World leading expertise at USC and VCU is being brought to bear on the fundamentals of supported metal catalyst synthesis.
+World leading expertise at USC and VCU (and soon to be UC Berkeley/UC Davis as a third site) is being brought to bear on the fundamentals of supported metal catalyst synthesis.

 Industrial catalytic processes underpin the world’s standard of living and economy.
+The majority of these processes emply heterogeneous catalysts.
 CeRCaS’ mission is to help transform the highly empirical art of supported metal catalyst preparation into a science.
 Industry-funded research at CeRCaS will allow researchers to demonstrate rational, scalable, bottom-up syntheses of supported single metal and bimetallic catalysts with previously unachievable control of metal nanoparticle size and metal1-metal2 interactions.

 Industrial members will benefit from 1) A 15:1 funding leverage, 2) Opportunities to network and partner with thought leaders in the industry, 3) Early access to technology breakthroughs and potential commercialization through shared IP, 4) Access to potential customers: other petroleum and chemical companies and catalyst manufacturers in the business of catalyst development, 5) Access to graduate students at the forefront of rational catalyst synthesis and development, trained with an industrial outlook, and 6) Direct input into specific research projects.

 In-Situ spectroscopy and microscopy of metal deposition and nanoparticle formation.

 Precision site synthesis for specific reactions